 Many developers are trying to remove such terms from their source code, applications, and online services.

 For example, the developers of Android, the Go programming language, the PHPUnit library and the Curl utility have recently announced their intention to find alternatives for whitelist/blacklist.
 In turn, the authors of the OpenZFS project are already working on replacing the terms master/slave, used to describe the relationships between storage environments.

-Although many projects that do not use these terms directly in their source code or user interfaces, they turned their attention to their source repositories.
+Although many projects do not use these terms directly in their source code or user interfaces, they turned their attention to their source repositories.
 The fact is that most of these projects manage source code using Git or GitHub, while Git and GitHub, in particular, use the name master for the default repository.

 Linux developers also did not stand aside, and a discussion of more inclusive terminology has been going on for quite long time.

-As it was recently reported, the issue has finally resolved: Linus Torvalds made the appropriate commit and approved the new project policy regarding the design of code in the Linux 5.8 kernel branch (although initially it was proposed to make changes to the 5.9 branch).
+As it was recently reported, the issue has finally been resolved: Linus Torvalds made the appropriate commit and approved the new project policy regarding the design of code in the Linux 5.8 kernel branch (although initially it was proposed to make changes to the 5.9 branch).

 It is expected that the new rules will be applied to the new code, while they do not plan to carry out revision of the old one, although the developers do not exclude that, in the end, the “renaming” will affect a considerable part of the existing code.
 Outdated terms will be allowed only in case of acute necessity.

 The terms master/slave are now recommended to be replaced with the following analogues: